 Environmental Services is working on a long-term project to reconstruct the Triangle Lake Lagoon at the Columbia Boulevard Wastewater Treatment Plant.
-The project includes dewatering parts of the lagoon, removing solids and reconstructing and lining the lagoon system.
+The project includes dewatering parts of the lagoon, removing solids, reconstructing and lining the lagoon system.

 The lagoon is just north of the treatment plant main campus next to the Columbia Slough.
 In order to maintain daily plant operations, Environmental Services is completing the project in phases over several years.